Course title

 Evaluation method and criteria

-The evaluation method may be revised as necessary according to class progress or changes in assignments; any revisions will be explained in class.
+Please note that the evaluation methods may be revised as necessary in response to the progress of the course or changes in assignment content.
+Any such changes will be explained during class.

 Feedback on exams, assignments, etc.